Sustainability

 Basic Approach

 The NGK Group operates an ISO 45001-certified Occupational Safety and Health Management System (OSHMS) in line with its Safety and Health Policy.
-The OSHMS serves as a mechanism for the ongoing, systematic achievement of employee safety and health initiatives.
-By strictly implementing this system and conducting risk assessment-based safety measures, we strive to raise the level of occupational safety and health throughout the entire Group.
+The OSHMS serves as a mechanism for the ongoing, systematic achievement of worker safety and health initiatives.
+By strictly implementing this system and conducting risk assessment-based safety measures, we strive to raise the level of occupational safety and health throughout the entire Group, including for contractors on-premises.

 Safety and Health Policy